r58Playz/MonoMod/README.md

 ----

 ## WASM
+Usage instructions:
-Add a NativeFileReference to `liba.o` from [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build) and use the patched runtime from there.
+- Add a NativeFileReference to `liba.o` from [my FNA-WASM-Build fork](https://github.com/r58Playz/FNA-WASM-Build) and use the patched threaded runtime from there.
+- Import MonoMod from this repo
+- Use MonoMod normally!

 ## Introduction
 MonoMod is a modding "basework" (base tools + framework).